Update Camera Firmware: Some Videoarchiver updates are not compatible with older firmware. Update your camera firmware with the U button.

 We construct a new camera list with the Add_Camera button.
 We can delete cameras from a list with the X button at the end of each list entry.
 We can save and load lists to and from disk.
 The lists are saved as text files containing a sequence of Tcl commands that configure the Videoarchiver's internal camera list.
 When we open the Videoarchiver, it does not load a camera list automatically.
 We must load the list with the Load_List button, having previously saved it with the Save_List button.
 You can save any number of different camera lists, but if you want to load a particular camera list when you open the Videoarchiver, make sure cam_list_file in the Configuration Panel points to your camera list, and press the Save to save the Videoarchiver configuration.

 We turn on and off the camera's built-in white and infrared illumination with the Wht and IR buttons.
-We can set them to any one of six power levels zero to five, where zero is off and five is full-power.
-In the future, the Videoarchiver will provide an auxilliary twenty-four hour cycle program that allows us to set the dimming and brightening of white and infrared LEDs to simulate day and night.
+We can set them to any of sixteen power levels zero to fifteen, where zero is off and fifteen is full-power.
+When we use these buttons, the lamps respond immediately.
+If we want to adjust the lamps gradually, we use the Scheduler, which allows us to define a regular schedule of lamp adjustment, and to specify how slowly the lamps should be adjusted.
+When we save our cameras list to disk, our schedules are saved along with the list.

 The files recorded to disk are H264-compressed videos stored within mp4-containers.
 The files are saved in a subdirectory of the master directory.
 You specify the master directory yourself, but the Videoarchiver creates the subdirectories itself.
 If the directories exist, it re-uses them.
 There is one subdirectory for each camera, and they are named the same as the camera name in the Videoarchiver camera list.